Lecture Notes in Cosmology: Evolution of perturbations

-Beyond the cosmic variance affecting in a relevant way any large-scale observation, the determination of the power spectrum is also afflicted by another noise, which is called \textbf{shot noise} and is due to the fact that $\delta_g$ is given by a discrete distribution (that of galaxies) tracing a continuous one (that of the underlying matter).
-Finally, spectra such as that in Fig.~\ref{Fig:pk_bigplot} are 3-d, in the sense that they are computed from the spatial distribution of galaxies.
+Beyond the cosmic variance affecting any large-scale observation in a relevant way, the determination of the power spectrum is also afflicted by another noise, known as \textbf{shot noise}, which is due to the fact that $\delta_g$ is given by a discrete distribution (that of galaxies) tracing a continuous one (that of the underlying matter).
+Finally, power spectra are, in general, 3-dimensional in the sense that they are computed from the spatial distribution of galaxies.
 While determining the angular positions on the celestial sphere is not complicated, the only direct measure of distance that we have is the redshift.
-It is possible, of course, to transform the redshift into an actual distance (a proper distance, for example) through the cosmological model that we want to test, but determining redshift is time-consuming, especially if it is done via spectroscopy, and introduces extra errors due to peculiar motions and to photometry (if $z$ is determined photometrically).
-Hence, it is perhaps more convenient to work with a 2-d power spectrum, the angular one $w(\theta)$, since angular positions on the celestial sphere are easily, precisely and rapidly determined.
+It is possible, of course, to transform the redshift into an actual distance (a proper distance, for example) through the cosmological model that we want to test, but determining redshift is time-consuming, especially if it is done via spectroscopy, and it introduces extra errors due to peculiar motions and photometry (if $z$ is determined photometrically).
+Hence, it is perhaps more convenient to work with a 2-dimensional power spectrum, the angular one $w(\theta)$, since angular positions on the celestial sphere are easily, precisely, and rapidly determined.